WanpengXu/WanpengXu-CV/index.md

 NanJing, JiangSu
 ```

-- MEng in Computer Network and Information Security at School of Cyber Science and Engineering
+- M.Eng. in Computer Network and Information Security at School of Cyber Science and Engineering
 - Advised by [Jie Gui](https://guijiejie.github.io/)

 <br>